 After seeing your doctor to rule out any medical concerns that may be contributing to your symptoms, an assessment by a “Vestibular Therapist” would be of benefit.
 Vestibular therapists typically have a background in Physical Therapy, Occupational Therapy, Audiology, or medicine (ENT).
 There are various levels of training from one or two-day weekend courses to more intensive 5-day training in Canada and the US.
 As well, the level of prior experience or training the therapist has will vary.
 Some courses have a competency process of testing the practical skills and written knowledge and some don’t.
 There is no set standard of entry level practice for vestibular rehabilitation, but in my opinion, a vestibular assessment that does not use the goggles will be not be complete.

 I wish everyone with AN to have a dizzy free and balanced life!

 About the Author

-Robynne’s post-graduate training includes extensive and advanced course work in Vestibular Rehabilitation in Canada and the USA.
-Additionally, she has completed training in FallProof which provides her excellent skills in fall prevention.
-She also has prior experience and course work in orthopedics, neurology, paediatrics, arthritic conditions (including osteoporosis) and chronic pain.
+Robynne’s post-graduate training includes advanced course work in Vestibular Rehabilitation in Canada and the USA.
+Additionally, she has completed FallProof training, which provides her excellent fall prevention skills.
+She also has experience and training in orthopedics, neurology, paediatrics, arthritic conditions (including osteoporosis) and chronic pain.